elijah-pinson/elijah-pinson.github.io/README.md

-this is my personal website
+this is my website and it probably sucks